resilience-me/thing/go3/README.md

 ### Handling trustlines

 A number of counters keep track of state of trustlines.
 There is `counter`, that tracks an account's most recent update to their trustline to another acount.
-There is `sync_in` and `sync_out`, that track synchronization of trustlines (relative to `counter`).
+There is `counter_out` and `counter_in` that track trustline related commands in server-to-server exchanges between an account and a peer.
+Then, there is also `sync_in` and `sync_out`, that track synchronization of trustlines (relative to `counter`).
 There is also `timestamp`, for an account to locally track when an incoming trustline was last synced.
-Then, to manage updating the sync timestamp even if there was no need to sync (but an attempt was made), there is `sync_counter_in` and `sync_counter_out`.
-The platform does not use timestamps as counters or "nonces", but to allow tracking most recent change locally, the extra sync counters are added.
+The timestamp is never exchanged and there is no need for consensus on time, the platform does not use timestamps as counters or "nonces".

 ### Coordinating payments